joaompneves/tsviz/README.md

 ```bash
 npm install -g tsviz
 ```
-You also need to install [GraphViz](http://www.graphviz.org/Download.php), including correctly added it to your OS' PATH.
+You also need to install [GraphViz](http://www.graphviz.org/download/), including correctly added it to your PATH.

 ## Usage